For 3-6 players. Approximately 25-45 minutes.

 Everyone else around the table will be playing odd characters at the arbitration as designated by the combination of cards in front of them.
 For all four rounds of play, it’s their job to make the most compelling or entertaining (or both, for you overachievers) case for why they deserve the fortune and/or why everyone else doesn’t.
 Players MUST incorporate all four of the cards they start with as well as any other cards they draw or are dealt throughout the course of the game.
 As players include elements from their cards into their stories, they should place the corresponding card face up on the table and turned away from them, so that others can use it for reference.
 Aside from needing to use all the cards in their hands, the player may tell the story in any way they like.
 Feel free to give characters names and to unearth repressed, fictional memories.

 Identity Cards - prescribe an occupation or general description for your character.

 Relationship Cards - prescribe your relationship to the deceased.

 Backstory Cards - these are the most varied of the lot and consist of items in your possession, character quirks, life events, etc. that must be included in your story.
-Some will have a blue icon on the bottom.
-This means that you are encouraged not just to include this in your story but also into your verbal or physical performance.
+Some will encourage you not to include the card also into your verbal or physical performance.

 Running a Will Arbitration